pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 ====================================================================
 ```

-##### Segment Centers
+### 3.3 Segment Centers

-Once segments are split into major/minor and X/Y, the major X/Y families are replaced with segment centers, which are more reliable than segments themselves.
+Once major segments are isolated and X/Y families split:

+- Replace each segment with its center point (more stable than endpoints)
+- Rotate dataset using estimated orientation for normalization
+- Use as primary input for gridline statistical analysis

 ![](./screenshots/raw-lsd-segments-centers.png)
 **Figure.
 Raw LSD Segment Centers**